laissezfarrell/rl-bitcurator-scripts/README.md

 Some scripts (bash, python) developed to automate processes

 **simgen_prod.sh**
-- works on ISO and E01 disk image files
+- works with image files feat.
+ISO and E01 extensions
 - works with disk images featuring an ISO9660 filesystem
 - output currently dumped to desktop
 - outputs: